kingeni/CapstoneFU/source_code/Embedded_code/ReadMe.md

 		* Port: Your board port.
 	+ Upload this file to your board.
 	+ Follow the result at your serial command or Broker Reciever windows!
-- In this code, we will send Mac-Address and RSSI signals to Local broker base on Raspberry.
+- In this code, we will send ESP ID, Mac-Address and RSSI signals to Local broker base on Raspberry.